Why Does My Child Have Trouble Sitting Still in School?

 6. Boredom or Disengagement

-Sometimes children struggle to sit still because they are bored or not fully engaged in the lesson.
-If the material is too easy, too hard, or not stimulating, children may lose interest and seek movement or other distractions to entertain themselves.
+Sometimes, children struggle to sit still because they are disengaged from the lesson.
+When tasks are too easy, too hard, or not interesting enough, children may seek distractions or movement.

-What to look for: If your child stays still during activities they enjoy but becomes fidgety during tasks they find uninteresting or challenging, this could be a sign that they are disengaged.
+What to look for: If your child sits still during enjoyable activities but becomes fidgety during challenging tasks, boredom or disengagement may be the cause.

 How Occupational Therapy Can Help